delta750/coreui/docs/src/components/authoring.md

-# Components
+# Creating Components

 A component should be used whenever a particular feature or function can be abstracted enough to live and work on its own.
-By default components are self-contained and should not need to many external dependencies. jQuery and the CUI namespace will likely cover most external dependencies.
+By default components are self-contained and should not need to many external dependencies. jQuery and the `cui.` namespace will likely cover most external dependencies.

+*This documentation is meant for advanced developers who are already familiar with [using components](index.html) in Core UI.*

-## Usage
+## Structure

 Each component resides in its own folder under `/src/components/`.
 This folder follows a standardized structure that makes development simple and flexible.